 Misclassification of employees as independent contractors costs us all: federal and state governments, businesses, workers, and taxpayers.
 Our laws grant workers vital workplace benefits and protections, as long as the worker is a direct employee of the employer.
 Consequently, workers who are independent contractors in name only are cheated out of important benefits and legal protections.

 Furthermore, government and academic studies estimate that the federal government loses at least $3–4 billon annually due to misclassification, and billions more due to off-the-books cash payments.
-State studies indicate that that figure could be much higher.
+State studies indicate that figure could be much higher.
 At a time when the federal and state governments are facing such difficult budget choices and making cuts to programs that Americans depend upon, there is no excuse for allowing so many businesses to cheat the system.

 In an effort to shed more light on this topic, we have assembled an annotated bibliography on misclassification.